Weighing the Pros and Cons of User-Generated Content for Marketing

 By making sure your UGC and influencer marketing campaigns work together with strong SEO practices, you’re more likely to meet the customers you want exactly where they are, with information they can actually use.

-We couldn’t write a blog on the pros and cons of UGC without focusing on the negatives.
+We couldn’t write a blog on the disadvantages and advantages of user-generated content without focusing on the negatives.
 Here are a few.

 - Content is in the hands of users (not your company).